mumanchu/TMC22xxDriver/README.md

 There are already many TMC2209 libraries for Arduinos.
 So just to confuse you, I've released another one.

 This one is part of a Stepper Motor Control Library suite which is being released in stages. `MultiTimerSAMD` and `OptimizedGPIO` are already available.
-Next will be the `MiniStepper` library for STEP/DIR control (but until then you can use any of the STEP/DIR libraries).
+Next will be the `MiniStepper` library for STEP/DIR control (but until then you can use any of the many STEP/DIR libraries).

 In addition:
 - This library supports _all_ the TMC chip's features